-The minor in Environmental Science offers an introduction to four environmental systems: aquatic, atmospheric, ecological, and terrestrial, as well as pollution and management, with the ability to develop more depth in one or two areas.
-Students in this minor will gain an exposure to fundamental biological, chemical and physical aspects integral to the field of environmental science.
 The minor in Environmental Science requires the completion, from the courses listed below, of 21 credit hours, 12 of which must be at the upper-division level.
 A maximum of two courses (6 credits hours) used to fulfill program requirements for a major or another minor may also be used to fulfill requirements for a minor in Environmental Science.